Look out for these Lidl wine award-winners boasting excellent quality at amazing prices.

 And whilst it definitely won’t do anything to help prevent a hangover, we reckon a bottle or two of these reasonably priced award winners are more than worth it…

 Best Lidl Wines:

 1. Barolo DOCG

 This famous Italian red wine, made from the Nebbiolo grape, is firm and deliciously dry with a long, savoury finish.
 Taste-testers at the 2021 Independent Wine and Spirits Challenge (IWSC) were so bowled over by this Barolo that they gave it a rare gold medal.
 And Lidl’s own independent Master of Wine Richard Bampfield gave it a ‘very good’ 88 points.
 Whilst reviewers agree that this wine is “great value” and “excellent for the price” at £11.99.
-Pick up a bottle and enjoy with slow roast lamb, steak or pepperoni.
+Quicker than buying alcohol online, we recommend scouring your local Lidl to find this beauty that goes excellently with slow roast lamb, steak or pepperoni.

 2. Saint Emilion Grand Cru